RevoltSecurities/Subdominator/README.md

-## Subdominator - Passive Subdomain Enumeration Tool
+## Subdominator - Unleash the Power of Subdomain Enumeration

-Subdominator is an open-source and powerful tool for passive subdomain enumeration during bug hunting and reconnaissance processes.
+Subdominator is a powerful tool for passive subdomain enumeration during bug hunting and reconnaissance processes.
 It is designed to help researchers and cybersecurity professionals discover potential security vulnerabilities by efficiently enumerating subdomains.

+### Latest release Installation:
+1. **Download the Release**: Visit the [Releases](https://github.com/sanjai-AK47/Subdominator/releases) page and download the latest release (`SubdominatorV1.0.1.zip`).

+2. **Extract Files**: Extract the downloaded ZIP file to your desired location.

+3. **Run Subdominator**:

+   - **Python Script**: If you prefer to run the Python script, navigate to the extracted directory and execute the following command:

+     ```bash
+     python subdominator.py
+     ```

+   - **Linux Executable**: If you prefer to use the Linux executable, navigate to the extracted directory and execute the following command:

+     ```bash
+     ./subdominator
+     ```

-### Features
+### Features Of Version1.0.1

+- Provided Linux executable file to execute anywhere in your Linux machiene
-- Passive subdomain enumeration using multiple APIs
+- Passive subdomain enumeration using multiple APIs and Open source interations
-- Fast and comprehensive results for efficient bug hunting
+- Fast and comprehensive results for efficient bug hunting and for Information Gathering
 - Easy-to-use with simple command-line options
 - Config mode for loading API keys and custom configurations
 - Automatic non-config mode if no custom configuration is provided
+- Saving the results of Subdominator can be user defined or Subdominator will automatically saved the output
+- Run The Subdominator excutable file anywhere and The configuration file be automatically detected in your machiene
+- Linux Users can also run the executable of subdominator or directly run the Subominator python script directly
+- Dont worry if your not a Linux users because Other users can also run the Subdominator python script

-### Insatllation:
+### Other Users Insatllation:

 ```bash
 cd $HOME